 If you are planning an Amish vacation and want some advice, you have come to the right place.
 We live just a few miles south of the Ethridge Amish community.
 Here is some excellent advice from our personal experiences about our local Amish community!

 Days to See Amish: Monday through Saturday during regular business hours are always best for taking an Amish trip.
 Sundays and Holidays are reserved for church and family with the Amish.
 Do not visit the Amish at all on Sundays!
 The women in the house will usually find a male to talk business with if you have questions.
 Amish goods are sold first-come, first-served, and are usually out very early in the morning during the season for vegetables.
-We can comfortably say the Amish are generally available from 8 am to 5 pm but keep in mind that dinner time is set in the evenings, and nights are reserved for reading, so don't come too late in the evenings.
+We can comfortably say the Amish are generally available from 8 am to 5 pm but keep in mind that dinner time is set in the evenings, and nights are reserved for family and reading, so don't come too late in the evenings.

 Stopping to Buy Amish Products: At times, there will be many cars at an Amish home.
 Please try not to block other guests when parking.
 When buying from the Amish, do not try to haggle on the price or offer a trade for other items.
 Most Amish people find this offensive.
-Also, bring cash (preferably small bills as the Amish will not be able to break large bills) as the Amish do not accept credit or debit cards or online payments.
+Also, bring cash (preferably small bills as the Amish will usually not be able to break large bills) as the Amish do not accept credit or debit cards or online payments.

 Meeting an Amish Buggy: The Amish horses are very well acquainted with daily traffic.
 On more minor roads, you may encounter an approaching buggy, treat it like a car and pass by as usual.
 Do not try to get the driver's attention by flickering your lights and honking your horn.
 If you do this, it will scare the horse and cause problems.